sancsoft/beegit.github.io/new_features/_posts/2015-02-16-expanded-beegit-project-metrics.md

 The updated metrics let you dig deeper into how much time the group has spent on the project, and offer a breakdown of where individuals have been spending their time.
 They also show the words added and deleted during a specific stretch of time.

-The big update to these metrics is a new sort that lets you select how you want to view your time data: by 7 days, 30 days, 3 months, or since the beginning of time (more specifically, since the beginning of the project).
+The big update to these metrics is a new date range filter that lets you select how you want to view your time data: by 7 days, 30 days, 3 months, or since the beginning of time (more specifically, since the beginning of the project).

 ![30-day-metrics-1.jpg](https://ucarecdn.com/dd948156-5efe-4522-aed6-cc2f08f443fe/)